smousavi05/STEAD/README.md

 -----------------------------------------
 ### You can get the wavefoms from here:

-##### Each of the following files contains one hdf5 (data) and one csv (metadata) files for ~ 200k 3C waveforms.
-You can download the chunks you need and then merge them into a single file using provided code in the repository.
+##### Each of the following files contains one hdf5 (data) and one CSV (metadata) files for ~ 200k 3C waveforms.
+You can download the chunks you need and then merge them into a single file using the provided code in the repository.

 https://rebrand.ly/chunk1  (chunk1 ~ 14.6 GB) Noise